Mehul1729/Congestion_Economy/Readme.md

 # Congestion Economy
-This project try to analyse and build up on the problem of congestion faced on indian roads.
+This project tries to analyse and build upon the problem of congestion faced on Indian roads.